junobuild/docs/README.md

 - Twitter/X handle (optional)

 For an example JSON entry and formatting guidelines, refer to the existing entries in the [showcase.json](showcase.json) file.

+> The order of entries is randomized each time the site is deployed, with contributions from Juno and [peterpeterparker](https://github.com/peterpeterparker/) added at the end of the list.

 Thank you for contributing!